quixio/quix-cli/docs/Reference/users/permissions/edit.md

 The `quix user permissions edit` command is used to add or edit the value of a single permission of a user in the organization.
 This command allows specifying the scope and role for the permission, effectively updating the user's permissions.

+!!! note
+  If you want to assign multiple permissions at once, refer to [this](./set.md) command.

 ## Example Usage

 ### Interactive Mode